Yang Zi (actress): 2010–2015: Transition to teenage roles

-2014–2017: Rising popularity and breakthrough

 In March 2014, Yang starred in her first war drama Battle of Changsha, directed by Magnolia Award-winner Kong Sheng.
-The series was set against the backdrop of the Battle of Changsha in 1939 during World War II.
+The show was set against the backdrop of the Battle of Changsha in 1939 during World War II.
 Yang played the role of Hu Xiangxiang, a nurse in the field hospital with different temperaments from the bright and lively girlhood to the aftermath of being a wife and a mother.
-The series was a critical success and was voted Best Drama of 2014 in major streaming website Douban after being broadcast on CCTV-8 beginning mid-July 2014.
+The show was a critical success and was voted Best Drama of 2014 in major streaming website Douban after being broadcast on CCTV-8 beginning mid-July 2014.
 In May, Yang joined the second season of youth inspirational reality show We Are Young as a regular cast member.

 In April 2015, Yang joined Dragon TV's star travel-reality show Sisters Over Flowers as a regular cast member.
 In August, she starred in the youth romance film Where Are All The Time.
 In October, Yang starred in the period drama Yangko Dance, which is a story inspired by the Haiyang Yangge folk dance that follows a man who gets caught in the complications of family, love and revenge.
 Within 21 days of its broadcast, the series became the Provincial Television Prime Ratings Champion in Jiangsu Television and Tianjin TV, maintaining top 5 positions till the end of its broadcast and has reached a total of 10 billion online views.
 Yang's portrayal of the kindhearted and patriotic young lady received positive reviews.
 The same month, she co-starred in the horror mystery web series The Ferryman.